 - Once you have reached your cooking time, remove the pot from heat and check one of the tails.
 The tails should be completely cooked in the center of the meat.

-- Remove you lobster tails from the cooking pot using tongs or gloves so that your tails to not overcook.
+- Remove your lobster tails from the cooking pot using tongs or gloves so that your tails not to overcook.

 |Tail Quantity||Tail Size||Cooking Time|